humanmade/altis-seo/docs/README.md

 ## Developmnt Mode

-Yoast SEO includes a _development mode_, this is enabled by default for non-production environments and will _pretty print_ the _yoast-schema-graph_ HTML rather than the minified default.
+Yoast SEO includes a development mode, this is enabled by default for non-production environments and will pretty print the JSON+LD schema output rather than the minified default.

 ## Using Yoast SEO Premium